 The criminal process is ever-changing, continually adapting to the retail environment and the loss prevention strategies within it.
 Crime is impossible to stop, but it can be curtailed.
 In the retail industry, this involves staying ahead of the curve, anticipating the offenders’ moves, and developing and implementing proactive solutions before a problem grows too large.

-The ever-increasing cost of return fraud positions it as one such problem.
-By developing and implementing procedures that pinpoint fraudulent returns in a systematic, objective manner, retailers can stay one step ahead of offenders, and protect the bottom line.
+The ever-increasing cost of return fraud positions is one such problem.
+By developing and implementing procedures that pinpoint fraudulent returns in a systematic, objective manner, retailers can stay one step ahead of offenders and protect the bottom line.